 As posted here since April 2014…

 People used to send me emails all the time telling stories of woe about how this guru or that expert or the other gold analyst had led them to near ruin.
 These correspondences not only increased my distaste for a community of charlatans, but it let me know that I was on the right path.

 So flash forward to today.
 Do you think I give a damn about being perceived as not being out front in the gold bull cheering competition (at best) or as being left behind (at worst)?
 ‘Well Gary, you have after all now written a couple of self-conscious posts based on what one person thinks of you’.

 No no kind sir/madam, you misread me.
 I love to write and I especially love to write about things that mean a lot to me.
 Risk management means a lot to me and making money and preserving money mean a lot to me too.
 I am making money just fine right now and when the time comes, I’ll make more of it (a real bull market after all, is not just a January to May thing).

 This week may or may not have been just a mini puke in the miners.
 NFTRH continues to manage in real time (in-week) and on a larger perspective (weekend report).
 You are free to read off of me (and others) and do whatever it is that you do.
-But as the graphic above shows, it is all going to come out in the wash eventually.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But as the graphic above shows, it is all going to come out in the wash eventually.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.